timbenniks/tdf2016/readme.md

 ## Features
 This year the project has the following features:
 * Isomorpic architecture with node, shared templating and JavaScript.
-* An open connection with Websockets for live data streaming of tweets and progres updates of the current stage, groups or riders, leaderboards and virtual rankings.
-* No ajax calls are made from the front-end.
+* An open connection with Websockets for live data streaming of tweets and progres updates of the current stage, groups or riders, leaderboards and virtual ranking.
+No ajax calls are made from the front-end.
 * ES6 code in the front-end and back-end.
+* Promises are user for all the things.
 * Complex fullscreen dashboard like layout for all devices with flexbox.
 * Native browser notifications for tweets and changes in groups of attacking riders
 * Fullscreen mode for big screens like televisions and projectors.